 The NTP helped create an environment in which mobile telephony thrived.
 However, Internet services, which were given a less defined usage target, did not grow at the same rate.
-Between 2000 and 2012 mobile telephone subscriptions grew from 0.02% to 68%, Internet usage grew from 0.06% to 33% and fixed line subscriptions actually declined from 0.45% to 0.25%.
+Between 2000 and 2012 mobile telephone subscriptions grew from 0.02 percent to 68 percent, Internet usage grew from 0.06 percent to 33 percent and fixed line subscriptions actually declined from 0.45 percent to 0.25 percent.